bbest/dissertation/README.md

-# phd_thesis
+# dissertation

-This repository is for drafting my PhD thesis at Duke University.
+This repository is for drafting my PhD dissertation at Duke University.

-Here's the draft thesis rendered in various formats: for different purposes.
+Here's the draft dissertation rendered in various formats: for different purposes.

 - [**html**](https://www.dropbox.com/s/oq0rqikqtwmwu6s/dissertation.html): quick web view (reference links via doi)
 - [**docx**](https://www.dropbox.com/s/9we24lwcttq1x8v/dissertation.docx): track changes with committee
 - [**pdf**](https://www.dropbox.com/s/anncmip53zvmvlu/dissertation.pdf): final grad school submission

 The outputs are binary (including HTML which has embedded images and javascript), so the files were placed into Dropbox for download (since Github more suitable for versioned text files).
-The [Rmarkdown](http://rmarkdown.rstudio.com) files here are collated into a single [thesis.Rmd](./thesis.Rmd), which is most easily viewed through Github as markdown [thesis.md](./thesis.md).
+The [Rmarkdown](http://rmarkdown.rstudio.com) files here are collated into a single [dissertation.Rmd](./dissertation.Rmd), which is most easily viewed through Github as markdown [dissertation.md](./dissertation.md).
 The pdf takes special handling to conform to the Duke Graduate School.
 See [./make.R](make.R) for the details on how these individual Rmarkdown files are collated and rendered into these various forms.

 Prefixes to Rmarkdown files (\*.Rmd) are simple letters for sorting front matter (a\_\*), core chapters (c\_\*) and back matter (x\_\*).

-## Thesis Templates
+## Dissertation Templates

 - [UC Berkeley](https://github.com/stevenpollack/ucbthesis): uses Rmarkdown templates
-- [Duke thesis](http://gradschool.duke.edu/academics/theses/): latex formatting specific to Duke
+- [Duke theses](http://gradschool.duke.edu/academics/theses/): latex formatting specific to Duke
 - [thesis-markdown-pandoc](https://github.com/chiakaivalya/thesis-markdown-pandoc): pandoc commands

 ## Knitting the document

-This thesis is being knitted into a scientifically reproducible document using the following free software:
+This dissertation is being knitted into a scientifically reproducible document using the following free software:

 - [**RStudio**](http://www.rstudio.com/): excellent R integrated development environment for writing code and text.